Cutting Diet Meal Plan – Overview

 Because one gram of fat comprises 9 calories, anybody following a 2,000 calorie diet should consume 33–67 grams of fat each day.

-If you exercise frequently, the lower end of that fat range may be preferable for you because it permits you to consume more carbohydrates.
+If you exercise frequently, the lower end of that fat range may be preferable because it allows you to consume more carbohydrates.

 Determine your carb intake